MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 For more information, [**refer here**](../content-management/create-content/create-course-category/create-a-new-course.md).

-### How can bring content from external websites into Microsoft Community Training platform?
+### How can bring content from external websites into Community Training platform?

-The recommend approach is to download the content from the external websites and upload the same to the Microsoft Community Training instance.
+The recommend approach is to download the content from the external websites and upload the same to the Community Training instance.

 In case, content on the external website is not owned by the organization or cannot be downloaded then you can paste the content URL as lesson in the platform.
 The content will then be accessible by learners as follows: